 The Best Loire Goat Cheeses and Perfect Wine Pairings

-There are 48 cheeses in France that have the protected AOC status – and six of them are in the Loire Valley.
+There are 48 kinds of cheese in France with the protected AOC status – and six of them are in the Loire Valley.
 They go quite well with local wines, and all of them are goat cheeses.

 - Valençay cheese with red Sancerre

-- Crottin de Chevignol with a crisp white Quincy wine
+- Crottin de Chavignol with a crisp white Quincy wine

-- Chabichou du Poutou Try a Pouilly Fumé
+- Chabichou du Poitou Try a Pouilly Fumé

 - Pouligny St. Pierre with Rosé d’Anjou